Soft Particles and Infinite-Dimensional Geometry: Non-abelian gauge theory

-In contrast to abelian gauge theory and gravity, soft limits in Yang-Mills theory do not commute \cite{Klose:2015xoa}, so the parallel transport induced by soft gluon insertions is path dependent.
+In contrast to abelian gauge theory and gravity, soft limits in Yang-Mills theory do not commute \cite{Berends:1988zn,Catani:1999ss,Larkoski:2014bxa,Klose:2015xoa}, so the parallel transport induced by soft gluon insertions is path dependent.
 We review this calculation in appendix \ref{app:Double}.
-The result can be put in a particularly simple form
+The result can be put in a particularly simple form\footnote{For a general set of vector fields $R(X, Y )Z = \nabla_X \nabla_Y Z -\nabla_Y \nabla_X Z- \nabla_{[X,Y ]}Z$.
+Since the vector fields $X=\frac{\delta}{\delta \mathcal{C}(x)}$ and $Y=\frac{\delta}{\delta \mathcal{C}(y)}$ involve the flat connection at separated points they commute so the third term vanishes.}

 where the kinematic part of the summand is usually written